Tender, slightly sweet, and perfect with a cup of coffee, these Strawberry Buttermilk Scones are sure to become a family favorite.

 - 1 cup hulled and diced fresh strawberries

 - Turbinado sugar or large crystal sugar, for sprinkling

-- Preheat oven to 400°F. Line a baking sheet with parchment paper or silicone mat and set aside.
+- Preheat the oven to 400°F. Line a baking sheet with parchment paper or a silicone mat and set aside.

 - In a large bowl, whisk together the flour, baking powder, baking soda, salt, and sugar.

 - Add the cold butter.
 Cut into the flour mixture using a pastry blender, two forks, or your fingers until mixture resembles coarse sand.